danielaparker/jsoncons/doc/ref/basic_json_reader.md

 `basic_json_reader` is noncopyable and nonmoveable.

-Four specializations for common character types and result types are defined:
+Two specializations for common character types are defined:

 Type                       |Definition
 ---------------------------|------------------------------